Particular/AwsLoanBrokerShowcase/README.md

 - BankAdapter2
 - BankAdapter3

-To stop the LocalStack container, at the command prompt, issue the following command from the `src` folder:
+To stop the LocalStack and infrastructure containers, at the command prompt, issue the following command from the `src` folder:

 ```shell
 docker-compose stop localstack, prometheus, grafana, jaeger, adot
 ```

-If you are not interested in metrics and traces, it is possible to start only the `localstack` container, excluding the following containers: `prometheus`, `grafana`, `jaeger`, `adot`.
-Without them,  metrics and traces are not captured.
+If you are not interested in metrics and traces, it is possible to start only the `localstack` container, excluding the following containers: `prometheus`, `grafana`, `jaeger`, and `adot`.
+Without them, metrics and traces will not be captured.

 ## How to run the sample using Docker containers